 Keeping nurseries clean is not for the faint-hearted.
 Early years settings provide many unique challenges to overcome.

+Keeping these spaces clean is a central part of effective health and safety requirements.
 Previous experience of nursery cleaning and FM in the education sector has provided us with the ability to deal with a large number of cleaners on-site, including on a night shift basis, as well as a day-time presence in the form of janitors.
 We have provided cleaning services, deep cleaning, reactive cleaning and washroom services.

-These experiences have highlighted that the key challenge of working in a nursery school/early year’s establishment or indeed any form of the education premises, is the requirement that children must be cared for in a safe, hygienic, smoke-free, pleasant and stimulating environment with surroundings in a good state of decoration and repair.
+These experiences have highlighted that the key challenge of working in a nursery school/early year’s establishment or indeed any form of education premises, is the requirement that children must be cared for in a safe, hygienic, smoke-free, pleasant and stimulating environment with surroundings in a good state of decoration and repair.

 Other challenges faced when servicing educational establishments also include: